 First up was the Future of Retail seminar.
 Our fantastic speakers included fashion entrepreneur Melanie Sheppard, Coco & Lola’s founder Jessica Dunlop, Seagulls of Saint Kilda’s owner Chivy Chan and Lawrence from Brand Collective (Australia’s leading house of lifestyle brands).
 We loved this comment from Jess Dunlop: “I think that we are in a really exciting time in the retail industry now and I think that there is a lot of information out there that will challenge different opinions.
-What I think the core thing that everyone needs to remember is who are you as a brand and what you are telling to trying to tell your customer.”
+What I think the core thing that everyone needs to remember is who you are as a brand and what you are telling to trying to tell your customer.”

 On the Tuesday afternoon, we hosted our second seminar What Buyers Want.
 Our audience was very lucky to hear Australia’s top fashion buyers reveal exactly what they’re looking for.
 These fashion buyers included Jessica Dunlop from Coco & Lola, Sue Alali from General Pants Co, Peri Ridge from Husk and Hollie Sweet of the Lofft Fashion Agency.
 One great piece of advice from Peri Ridge was that when you write to a buyer you want to hit them with a great opening punch line to grab their attention and to also make sure your Instagram is up to scratch as this is the first thing that will likely look at.